smucclaw/internal_docs/docs/index.md

 Then read [this overview of the current L4 system](./current_system/index.md).
 From there, it should be clear what to look at to get more information about the specific components of the system.

+## On contributing

+If you are writing something that involves explaining things, it'd probably be a good idea to get someone to at least skim it (i.e., 'code' review).

 ## MkDocs Commands, just in case